SC Recreational Fishing and Hunting License

 Change of Address: All licenses remain valid for the privileges issued if the holder moves out of state.
 However, if the licensee applies for privileges not covered by the license, and no longer meets the requirement for a resident, he must purchase the additional licenses as a non-resident.

-Military personnel and their dependents stationed in SC - for sixty days or longer, or who are domiciled in this state, are eligible for resident privileges.
+Military personnel and their dependents stationed in SC - for thirty days or longer, or who are domiciled in this state, are eligible for resident privileges.
 Valid military identification must be presented when applying.

 Military personnel who are residents of SC- stationed outside of the state and home on leave, may upon presentation of their earnings and leave statement (which must declare SC as their home state), be allowed to fish and hunt throughout the state without purchasing a hunting, freshwater fishing or saltwater fishing license.
 Permits are required to hunt big game, migratory birds, migratory waterfowl and hunt on WMA lands.
 Tags are required to hunt antlerless deer and turkey, use non-game fish devices or for taking shrimp over bait.